sultaniman/cameo/README.md

 then this project aims to fill this gap with easy-to-use and deploy approach, also it might be ideal for people who want to avoid sharing personal emails and only share a website with contact form.
-Contact form uses GPG and encrypts messages before sending them, just generate your key and put it's location in configuration file.
+Contact form uses GPG and encrypts messages before sending them, just generate your key and put its location in configuration file.

 ## ⚙️ Configuration